-The privatisation of adult social care services has been associated with increasing rising financialisation, a process involving the increased prominence of financial entities and activities in the economy, as well as the penetration of financial logics and mechanisms into non-financial sectors.
-In the case of the UK's social care sector, financialisation has followed from privatisation, driven by investors seeking to capitalise on the consistent publicly-backed cash flows; growing demand from an ageing population; and, crucially, the real estate opportunities stemming from the significant land and property associated with the infrastructure of social care.
+The privatisation of adult social care services has been associated with increasing financialisation.
+Financialisation is a process involving the increased prominence of financial entities and activities in the economy, as well as the penetration of financial logics and mechanisms into non-financial sectors.
+In the case of the UK's social care sector, financialisation has followed the introduction of privatisation, driven by investors seeking to capitalise on the consistent publicly-backed cash flows; growing demand from an ageing population; and, crucially, the real estate opportunities stemming from the significant land and property associated with the infrastructure of social care.